 New Rule for Inca trail

 Inca trail is one of the most visited trails in South America.
 Because of its growing popularity, it was getting overcrowded.
-Peruvian government has introduced a new rule to protect the trail from over use.
+Peruvian government has introduced a new rule to protect the trail from overuse.
 New rules restrict the number of trekkers on the trail.
 From 2005 all the new rules came into effect.
 Since then to get a space in Inca trail is getting more and more difficult.
-Now a day you have to reserve a place three months in advance if you are planning to visit during high season.
+Now a day you have to reserve a place five months in advance if you are planning to visit during high season.

 Peruvian government has introduced the new rule in 2002 (Resolution N° 02- 2003-UGM-CD).
 But government started to enforce all sections of this rule from 2005.
 New regulations imply that in a day maximum number of people enters to Inca trail can be 500.
 Of which only 200 are trekker, others are porter, cooks and guides.
 Another important feature of this rule is that all trekking companies that operate the Inca Trail must have an operating license which is issued every year in March.
 Also all the trekking companies have to be local, and have to have an office in Peru.